-Also, going back to past issues with washers and dryers.
-We had a machine that was constantly breaking and needing repairs.
+Also, while I’m giving laundry room tips… In our old home, the washing machine was constantly breaking and needing repairs.
 This former washer (and dryer) had the counter built in above.
 But, since we also had that shallow tile wall built in to stop leaks, moving the washer out from under the built in was a big challenge.
 So, even though I love the look of a counter space above the appliances, I do appreciate how much easier it is to move the machines around in the event of an unforeseen issue.
 Had we gone ahead with a counter on top, I think I might’ve added a hinge to allow the whole thing to lift up.
 Just another thing to consider if your designing a laundry room.

 See below for the links to all the other big reveals!